tidalcycles/tidal-doc/docs/getting-started/Windows_installation.md

 # Manual install

-If you prefer to install the different parts of a Tidal environment by hand, perhaps because you already have supercollider or haskell installed, then follow the below instructions.
+If you prefer to install the different parts of a Tidal environment by hand, perhaps because you already have SuperCollider or Haskell installed, then follow the below instructions.

 ## Prerequisites